Scorching heat, dry conditions stifle July 4 celebrations

 In the U.S. West, extreme warmth coupled with dry conditions snuffed out annual firework displays in scores of towns and cities, which are reeling from deadly wildfires that charred hundreds of homes and displaced tens of thousands of people.

-On the East Coast, tragedy struck when a cache of fireworks apparently accidentally exploded on the back porch of a family home in New Hampshire on Tuesday night, injuring nine people, including two young children with life-threatening injuries, according to Pelham, N.H., firefighter Shawn Buckley.
-The children, both under age four, were airlifted to Boston-area hospitals, according to Buckley.
+On the East Coast, tragedy struck when a cache of fireworks apparently accidentally exploded on the back porch of a family home in New Hampshire on Tuesday night, injuring nine people including two young children whose wounds were life threatening, according to Pelham, N.H., firefighter Shawn Buckley.
+The children, both under age 4, were airlifted to Boston-area hospitals, according to Buckley.

 BALD EAGLES BRING DOWN FIREWORKS

-Elsewhere in the country, the traditional Fourth of July razzle dazzle fell victim to a tepid economy with communities either scaling back fireworks shows or cancelling them altogether.

-But it was the very symbol of American independence - the bald eagle - that brought down the show in the small New York hamlet of Narrowsburg on the Pennsylvania border.
-The local fire department cancelled its planned fireworks display after being warned by the U.S. Fish and Wildlife Service that it could face enormous fines and even prison if any nearby bald eagles were harmed.
+But it was the very symbol of American independence - the bald eagle - that halted the show in the small New York hamlet of Narrowsburg on the Pennsylvania border.
+The local fire department canceled its planned fireworks display after being warned by the U.S. Fish and Wildlife Service that it could face enormous fines and even prison if any nearby bald eagles were harmed.

 "We decided we're not going to take the gamble," said Fire Chief George Strumpfler, cancelling the show that began more than 100 years ago.
 "It doesn't look like it's ever going to happen again."